 One final thought: changing your money mindset is lifelong work.
 You'll always have something to work on — we all do — so don't be upset if the process doesn't go as quickly as you'd like.

-In this moment, you are exactly where you were meant to be!
+Remember this one last tip that I heard from my acupuncturist in my early 20s (and that changed my life): in this moment, you are exactly where you were meant to be!